SVG Optimizer Online - Reduce SVG File Size by Up to 80%

 (CLI / npm)

-Our recommendation: Start with SVG Compressor Online for the fastest results.
+Our recommendation: Start with SVG Optimizer Online for the fastest results.
 Use SVGO if you need automation in a build pipeline.

 SVG Optimization & Core Web Vitals